InfraBlockchain/infra-did-method-specs/docs/Infra-DID-method-spec.md

    DID registry smart contract on the selected InfraBlockchain network
 5. extract service endpoint list from DID attributes map(*attr* field of *accdidattr* table)

+##### `Address-DID`

+1. extract network id from *infra-did-specific-idstring* and select a corresponding blockchain rpc api node address
+2. use id string as blockchain address
+3. retrieve blockchain data from blockchain rpc api node, and use address as DID controller key
+4. retrieve DID attributes (e.g. controllers, verification methods, service endpoints) from ***didModule*** pallet of DID chain on the selected InfraBlockSpace network
+4. extract ***bls12381g2*** verification method key from ***bbsPlus*** pallet of DID chain on the selected InfraBlockSpace network

 ##### Infra DID resolver (javascript)
 *DIF-javascript-universal-resolver* compatible Infra DID resolver is implemented on [infra-did-resolver[4]](https://github.com/InfraBlockchain/infra-did-resolver)